verbb/formie/docs/guides/fields/surveys-polls-and-quizzes-end-to-end.md

 Polls do not use Quiz scoring.
 Keep options as static rows so results stay consistent in the Results tab.

-## Surveys — multi-question feedback
+## Surveys — Multi-Question Feedback

 Use Survey fields when you need varied question types in one form: